Abortion in the United States: Federal legislation

+Beyond limitations pertaining to abortion in the context of federal funding, there is little federal legislation protecting or penalizing abortion in the United States.
+This is because the federal government is one of limited and enumerated powers, such that the Supreme Court has held that "direct control of medical practice in the states is beyond the power of the federal government" and that the federal government has no general police power to legislate over health, education, and welfare.

+The Partial-Birth Abortion Ban Act of 2003, Freedom of Access to Clinic Entrances Act of 1994, and Comstock Act of 1873 are some of the few pieces of existing federal law that provide substantive criminal provisions either protecting or penalizing abortion.
+The provisions in the Partial Birth Abortion Ban Act and the Freedom of Access to Clinic Entrances Act cover activity affecting interstate or foreign commerce, to which the former was upheld (against constitutional attack under the 5th amendment) by the Supreme Court in Gonzales v.
+Carhart (2007).
+The provisions of the Comstock Act primarily cover activity using the mail or postal system, and the Comstock Act was first upheld by Supreme Court in Ex parte Jackson (1878).

 The legality of abortion is frequently a major issue in nomination battles for the U.S. Supreme Court.
 Nominees typically remain silent on the issue during their hearings, as the issue may come before them as judges.

-The Unborn Victims of Violence Act, commonly known as Laci and Conner's Law, was passed by Congress and signed into law by President Bush on April 1, 2004, allowing two charges to be filed against someone who kills a pregnant mother (one for the mother and one for the fetus).
-It specifically bans charges against the mother and/or doctor relating to abortion procedures.
-Nevertheless, it has generated much controversy among pro-abortion rights advocates who view it as a potential step in the direction of banning abortion.

-In 2021, the Women's Health Protection Act, which would codify abortion rights into federal law, was introduced by Judy Chu.
+In 2021, the Women's Health Protection Act, which would protect abortion rights by federal statute, was introduced by Judy Chu.
 The bill passed the U.S. House of Representatives but was rejected by the U.S. Senate.

-After the Dobbs decision, Merrick Garland, the U.S. Attorney General, asserted that under federal law, states do not have the right to restrict access to FDA-approved abortion pills, but Louisiana passed a law to ban mailing them.
+After the Dobbs decision, Merrick Garland, then-U.S. Attorney General, asserted that under federal law, states do not have the power to restrict access to FDA-approved abortion pills.

-Legal experts cited as a potentially persuasive precedent the 2014 district decision in Zogenix v.
-Patrick, in which the court ruled that under the doctrine of federal preemption, Massachusetts could not ban the opioid Zohydro because it had been approved by the FDA.

-On September 13, 2022, Republican senator Lindsey Graham introduced legislation that would ban abortion nationwide after 15 weeks of pregnancy with exceptions for rape, incest, and the life of the patient, named the Protecting Pain-Capable Unborn Children from Late-Term Abortions Act.
-Graham had previously introduced the Pain-Capable Unborn Child Protection Act, which set the period at 20 weeks.
+On September 13, 2022, Republican senator Lindsey Graham introduced, and likewise failed to pass, federal legislation banning abortion nationwide after 15-weeks post-gestation with exceptions for rape, incest, and the life of the pregnant person, named the Protecting Pain-Capable Unborn Children from Late-Term Abortions Act.

 Penalties by state

-Currently, 13 states have criminal penalties for performing abortions, regardless of gestational age.
+Currently, 12 states have criminal penalties for performing abortions, regardless of gestational age.
 The penalties in states that have made abortion illegal vary, as outlined below.

 This chart lists only the penalties authorized specifically by the state laws which explicitly restrict (or ban) abortions.
 The chart does not address the risk of being prosecuted for violating any other law because of the abortion.
-The jurisprudence surrounding this question - whether laws such as "fetal-personhood laws", or laws originally intended to protect pregnant women and their pregnancies from external aggressors, can now also be used to prosecute women who obtain abortions, or who terminate their own pregnancies, deliberately or unintentionally - is unsettled, variable, and, in some states, unclear.
+The jurisprudence surrounding this question – whether laws such as "fetal-personhood laws", or laws originally intended to protect pregnant women and their pregnancies from external aggressors, can now also be used to prosecute women who obtain abortions, or who terminate their own pregnancies, deliberately or unintentionally – is unsettled, variable, and, in some states, unclear.

 States with criminal penalties that are blocked by a court, have yet to take effect, or are unenforced are denoted by a grey background.